UniMath/agda-unimath/src/foundation/descent-surjective-maps.lagda.md

 ## Theorem

-In the formalization we don't presuppose that `p` is surjective, as this follows by base change stability of surjections.
+In the formalization we do not presuppose that `p` is surjective, as this follows by base change stability of surjections.

 ```agda
 module _